Soft reserve: MW

 She's back, baby.
 Tabor Mark 3 is a very different beast from the falling-over-trons of competitions past.
 She's now sporting a much longer wheelbase, hinged side skirts, shock-mounting for the arms as well as on the interchangeable scoops, a completely rebuilt turret (complete with branding and a pretty sick logo), and a snazzy new paint job.
 All things being equal, the old girl should now be able to lift much more effectively and without pitching forward all the time, which I hear helps.
 With powerful drive and defensive prowess, it might finally be Tabor's time to shine.
 Do your worst.

 KEGATRON, and yes you do have to spell it like that, is a full-body drum that asks the question: "What if HUGE, but considerably more stupid?".
-Built from whatever happened to be lying around the shed, including a beer barrel for the weapon, Team Worst Swordsman have honed their machine into something very, very tough.
-Deceptively quick off the mark and easy to pilot for something as vast and spinny as it is, KEGATRON's looking to score some attritional victories with its high-torque full-body drum while the team works on rebuilding and redesigning their other extant superheavyweight.
+Built from whatever happened to be lying around the shed, including a beer barrel for the weapon, Team Worst Swordsman have honed their machine into something more powerful than it probably deserves.
+Deceptively quick off the mark and easy to pilot for something as vast and spinny as it is, KEGATRON's looking to score some OOTAs with its high-torque full-body drum while the team works on rebuilding and redesigning their other extant superheavyweight.